manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

           wait for $2\Delta$ time units to hear about any notifications
           If you hear a notification then send it to replica[view'+1] set view = view' + 1, transition to steady state

        // new primary: proposes the notify
+       //ITTI NEED TO UPDATE THIS
        on receiving ("status", view', lock, seq-no) from f+1 distinct replicas (and view' == j): highest-lock, seq-no = pick the (lock, seq-no) pair with the highest seq-no if highest-lock != none:
-            send ("propose", highest-lock, seq-no) to all replicas (in order) lock = highest-lock
-          transition to steady state
+            send ("propose", highest-lock, seq-no) to all replicas (in order) transition to steady state

 The view-change protocol works as follows.
 If a replica does not receive a heartbeat from the primary for a sufficient amount of time, it sends a "no heartbeat" message to the primary of the next view.
 The new primary, on receiving "no heartbeat" messages from a majority of replicas, initiates a view change by sending a "view-change" message.
 It stops participating in this view.

 On receiving a "view-change" message, every replica first forwards the view-change message to every other replica.
-In order to stay in sync with other non-faulty replicas who may not have received a view-change message at the same time and may be making progress, it waits for some time (turns out $2\\Delta$ time suffices) to update its locks or notifications.
+In order to stay in sync with other non-faulty replicas who may not have received a view-change message at the same time and may be making progress, it waits for some time (turns out $2\\Delta$ time suffices)

+//ITTAI UPDATE THIS

+to update its locks or notifications.
 It then stops participating in the view, and sends its status consisting of the highest seq-no and an outstanding command (lock), if there is one, to the next leader.
 It then transitions to the steady state.

 The next primary, on obtaining the status message from a majority of replicas (including itself), picks the lock corresponding to the highest sequence number.
 Recall that there can be at most one outstanding command at any time, and this command, if it exists, is the lock corresponding to the highest seq-no. Thus, the next primary proposes this command, if it exists, to all replicas and then transitions to the steady state.

 Let us review some important aspects of this protocol:

-* **Safety:** If a primary commits a value, a majority of the replicas will lock on this value.
-In fact, in our protocol, since non-faulty replicas are always in sync, all non-faulty replicas lock on this value before they end their view.
-Since the primary in the next view receives a status from a majority of replicas, if the command is not executed in the previous view, the new primary will obtain this lock.
-Observe that a lock at a higher sequence number does not exist.
-This is because replicas only process commands one at a time, and none of the non-faulty replicas will vote for a subsequent command until the locked command is executed.
+* **Safety:** ...

 * **Liveness:** KARTIK: IS THERE A LIVENESS CONCERN WITH AN OMISSION FAULT GOING ONE AHEAD OF ALL HONEST REPLICAS? e.g., ALL HONEST REPLICAS ARE LOCKED AT SEQ-NO 10.
 The faulty primary notifies a faulty replica of a commit and this message is received by the next leader in the status message.
 The next leader assumes that this command has been committed and does not re-propose.